genesis-community/bosh-genesis-kit/MANUAL.md

 - `openbao-target` (alias `ot`) - Create a `safe` target for the colocated OpenBao server and authenticate with the given auth method (default `token`).

 - `print-env` - Outputs shell environment variables needed to connect to this BOSH director.
-Can be used with `eval $(genesis do <env> -- print-env)` to set up your shell environment.
+Can be used with `eval $(genesis <env> do print-env)` to set up your shell environment.

   ```
   Options: